nellaivijay/CarND-P2/writeup_P2.md

 Summary of iterations:
 * Initially I used the original LeNet model, but the test accuracy reached only at 0.834.
 So I used the modified LeNet model (ref.
 2).
 * The modified LeNet model produced higher test accuracy values than the original LeNet model, but the test accuracy was still < 0.92.
 * I removed Layers 4, 5 and 6 (fully connected layers) but the test accuracy did not significantly improve.
+I put them back in the final model.
 * Other parameters that I iterated include learning rate, batch size, droput probability.